coco-project/coco/docs/install/installation.md

 Because the core application as well as user containers need to access these resources (directories and files), the storage backend should be the first backend to setup.
 Again, open the documentation of the storage backend in use to see how it needs to be set up.

 > The reference implementation uses the `LocalFileSystem` backend.
-The working directory is set to `/srv/ipynbsrv/data`.
+The working directory is set to `/srv/coco/data`.

 ### 4. Setting up the Container Backend

 Container backends are by far the most complex component to install (and implement).
 Since the specification for such backends does not include the required install steps, you have to read the concrete backends documentation again.
-It should tell you how to install the (container) isolation product itself, how to configure it so it plays nicely with `ipynbsrv`, how to add/create images for it and what additional steps are needed for a working multi-server deployment.
+It should tell you how to install the (container) isolation product itself, how to configure it so it plays nicely with `coco`, how to add/create images for it and what additional steps are needed for a working multi-server deployment.

 > The reference implementation uses the `Docker` backend in combination with the `HttpRemote` proxy backend (if deploying a multi-server setup).

 ### 5. Setting up the User Backend

 Beside the internal usage of the `LdapBackend` for communication with the core infrastructure LDAP server (if that is the way you go), this backend (talking about it because no alternatives exist atm) can also be used to let users from an external LDAP server access the application.
-In general, user backends allow one to use an existing user directory to be used as `ipynbsrv`'s authentication backend.
+In general, user backends allow one to use an existing user directory to be used as `coco`'s authentication backend.

 But enough.
 Please consult the backend's own documentation to get it working.